- Linda Arndt, on Nutrition and Enzymes

 For any section of skin under an ear-flap that happens to develop a collection of blood, this is a result (whatever the cause) that is referred to as Aural Hematoma.
 In simpler terms, this is a form of blood blister.
 It can be a serious matter to deal with, often involving surgery.
 Though this may be seen with Cats, it would be extremely rare.

-NOTE: Aural Hematoma issues in Dogs are often a result of Yeast Infections involving the Dogs Ears.
+NOTE: Aural Hematoma issues in Dogs can often be a result of Yeast Infections involving the Dogs Ears.

-Aural is used here to refer to the areas of the ear, and this type of ‘hematoma’ underneath the ear flap, also known as the Pinna, tends to occur more commonly with dogs than with cats, much as is the case with Yeast infections.
+Aural, as used here, refers to the areas involving the ear, and this type of ‘hematoma’ underneath the ear flap, also known as the Pinna, tends to occur more commonly with dogs than with cats, which is also in line with the frequency with which dogs suffer with Yeast infections (causing skin problems) versus cats.

 The CAUSE of the hematoma: The rupturing of small blood vessels under the flap of the ear due to the trauma from injury, such as a blow to the ear.
 Most often, however, such damage is self inflicted, especially for dogs with longer, heavier ears that can slap the head when shaken.
 Very itchy ears (from ear conditions) can result in severe shaking of the head which can easily lead to hematoma problems that may require doctor visits.
 Alternatively, some dogs may deal with their itchy ears via vigorous scratching; and again – hematoma could be an inevitable result.
 Aftermath consequences of the hematoma may include infection, ear mites, foreign matter working its way into the ear canal, etc.